laravel/precognition/README.md

 ## Aborting Stale Requests

-When an [`AbortController` or `CancelToken`](https://axios-http.com/docs/cancellation) is not present in the configuration, when a new request is made any in-flight requests with the same "fingerprint" will be automatically aborted.
+When an [`AbortController` or `CancelToken`](https://axios-http.com/docs/cancellation) is not present in the configuration, if a new request is made, any in-flight requests with the same "fingerprint" will be automatically aborted.
 A request's fingerprint is comprised of the request's method and URL.

 In the following example, as the method and URL match for both requests, if request 1 is still waiting on a response when request 2 is fired, request 1 will be automatically aborted.